MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-assign-roles.md

 You can use Microsoft Entra security groups to manage access to workspaces.
 This approach has following benefits:
  * Team or project leaders can manage user access to workspace as security group owners, without needing Owner role on the workspace resource directly.
- * You can organize, manage and revoke users' permissions on workspace and other resources as a group, without having to manage permissions on user-by-user basis.
+ * You can organize, manage, and revoke users' permissions on workspace and other resources as a group, without having to manage permissions on user-by-user basis.
  * Using Microsoft Entra groups helps you to avoid reaching the [subscription limit](/azure/role-based-access-control/troubleshoot-limits) on role assignments.

 To use Microsoft Entra security groups:
  1. [Create a security group](/azure/active-directory/fundamentals/active-directory-groups-view-azure-portal).
  2. [Add a group owner](/azure/active-directory/fundamentals/how-to-manage-groups#add-or-remove-members-and-owners).
 This user has permissions to add or remove group members.
 The group owner isn't required to be group member, or have direct RBAC role on the workspace.
- 3. Assign the group an RBAC role on the workspace, such as AzureML Data Scientist, Reader, or Contributor.
+ 3. Assign the group an RBAC role on the workspace, such as **AzureML Data Scientist**, **Reader**, or **Contributor**.
  4. [Add group members](/azure/active-directory/fundamentals/how-to-manage-groups#add-or-remove-members-and-owners).
 The members gain access to the workspace.

 ## Create custom role